pachyderm/docs-content/latest/enterprise/activate-via-helm.md

 ---
 # metadata #
 title: Activate Enterprise via Helm
-description: Learn how to deploy the Enterprise edition of {{%productName%}} using Helm.
+description: Learn how to deploy the Enterprise edition using Helm.
 date:
 # taxonomy #
 tags: ["enterprise"]